About Cork, Guide and Tourist Attractions - University and College Guide to Cork

 Cork has a diverse and vibrant culture, with music, film, dance, and theatre getting ample subsidy from the City government.
 Institutions such as the Cork School of Music and the Crawford College of Art and Design keep a constant flow of new talent in the city, and several art galleries and concert halls are the first venues for many promising Irish artists.

-About Cork: What to do in Cork - Cork, Ireland
+What to do in Cork

 For a quick overview of the City, first-time visitors can join a walking or boat tour around the City.
 West Cork Tours offers day tours around West Cork, where historic castles and coastal retreats abound.
 You can also go on a whale-watching tour, offered by West Cork Marine Tours, where you can watch and even swim with minke, humpback, and fin whales.